meinside/meinside.github.io/_posts/2014-08-05-How-I-transfered-my-Play-Store-apps-to-another-account-and-refunded-developer-registration-fee.md

 ---
 layout: post
-title: How I transfered my Play Store apps to another account and refunded developer registration fee
+title: How I transfered my Google Play Store apps to another account and refunded developer registration fee
 tags:
 - android
 - google
 published: true
 ---

-Yesterday I moved all of my Play Store apps to a new account due to some issues on my Google Wallet.
+Yesterday I moved all of my Google Play Store apps to a new account due to some issues on my Google Wallet.

 And here I record the process of transfer and refund: